Jocker666z/glouglou/README.md

 # glouglou
-Bad bash script for no brain, also play vgm in shuffle.
+Bad bash script for no brain, also play vgm/chiptune in shuffle.

-glouglou just play in shuffle and repeat, all the vgm files it found.
+glouglou just play in shuffle and repeat, all the files it found.
 Nothing else.

 ## Use
 Enter : `glouglou /dir` or just `glouglou` (it will recursively search files).